 Based in behavioral science, Dr. Sophia Yin’s Low Stress Handling techniques are used worldwide by professionals concerned with the well-being of animals and the safety of the people who care for them.
 These techniques allow pets to be examined by vets, groomers, and other pet professionals without stress.

 AKC - American Kennel Club- Responsible Owners, Well-Mannered Dogs.
 The AKC's Canine Good Citizen program is recognized as the gold standard for dog behavior.
 In CGC, dogs who pass the 10 step CGC test can earn a certificate and/or the official AKC CGC title.
 Dogs with the CGC title have the suffix, "CGC" after their names.

-We are fully licensed by the State and insured through the Business Insurers of the Carolinas.
+We are fully licensed by the State and insured.

 CATCH provides a comprehensive curriculum includes 10 phases that cover everything from puppy development and obedience training to behavior solutions and successful career building.
 Its program is approved by CCPDT and APDT.
 Jennifer is a certified CATCH mentor trainer, getting the next generation of dog trainers ready.